MuntasirSZN/LinuxCommandsCheatSheet/README.md

 ```bash
 ```

-If the process is killed,then the output will be empty.
+If the process is killed, then the output will be empty.

 ## 14.```killall```